Et3rnos/ImaginaryCTF/README.md

 - Support for SQLite instead of MySQL
 - Discarding the Discord Bot and make it a only-Website platform
 - Discarding the Website and make it a only-Discord platform
-- Much more, please contact me to discuss your needs
+- Much more, feel free to contact me to discuss your needs

 ## Disclaimer